jonathanhogg/flitter/docs/tutorial.md

 **Flitter** is first-and-foremost a [declarative language](https://en.wikipedia.org/wiki/Declarative_programming) for describing visuals.
+What is to be drawn is declared, or *described*, in a similar way to how [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) works, with the engine then being responsible for doing the work necessary to show those visuals.

 Let's start with the simplest example:

 ```flitter
 !window size=1920;1080